CHRISTIAENSLouis/geospatialanalysis/source/What we learned.rst

 Matplotlib
 --------

-Matplotlib is the package used to display all the object we create while coding : Shapely Objects, DataFrames, Maps, etc.
+Matplotlib is the package used to display all the objects we create while coding : Shapely Objects, DataFrames, Maps, etc.

 Feedparser